 Ingredients

-3 cups gluten-free quick oats (or 4 cups gluten-free old-fashioned oats)
+- 3 cups gluten-free quick oats (or 4 cups gluten-free old-fashioned oats)

-2 cups sugar
+- 2 cups sugar

-1/2 cup almond or cashew milk
+- ½ cup almond or cashew milk

-1/3 cup cocoa powder
+- ⅓ cup cocoa powder

-1/2 cup peanut butter
+- ½ cup peanut butter

-2 teaspoon vanilla extract
+- 2 teaspoons vanilla extract

 Instructions

-It’s best to have all of your ingredients measured out before you start because each step goes pretty quickly.
-Also, you’ll want to have a large piece of parchment or waxed paper laid out on the counter ready for the cookies to be placed on to cool.
+- It’s best to have all of your ingredients measured out before you start because each step goes pretty quickly.
+Also, you’ll want to have a large piece of parchment or waxed paper laid out on the counter, ready for the cookies to be placed on to cool.

-Put sugar, cocoa, almond milk, and buttery spread in a medium to large-sized pan and bring to a boil stirring frequently.
+- Put sugar, cocoa, almond milk, and buttery spread in a medium to large-sized pan and bring to a boil, stirring frequently.

-Mix in the oatmeal and vanilla.
+- Next, mix in the oatmeal and vanilla.
 Stir until it’s all combined.

-Once they’re cool they will be firm enough to pick up and enjoy.
-Cookies can be stored in a sealed container at room temperature for 3-4 days or refrigerated.
-Of course you can also freeze them like my grandmother did.
+- Cookies can be stored in a sealed container at room temperature for 3-4 days or refrigerated for 5-6 days.
+They can also be frozen.

 Notes